 Can I have the operation if I am single?

-Yes, but if you are under 30 you will find that many surgeons are reluctant to do it, in case your circumstances change and you regret it later.
+Yes, but if you're under 30 many surgeons are reluctant to do it in case your circumstances change and you regret it later.

 Will it affect my sex drive?

-No. After a successful vasectomy, your testicles will continue to produce the male hormone (testosterone) just as they did before the procedure.
+No. After a successful vasectomy, your testicles will continue to produce the male hormone (testosterone).
 Your sex drive, sensation and ability to have an erection won’t be affected.
 The only difference is that there will be no sperm in your semen.
 Your body still produces sperm, but they are absorbed without harm.

 Is there any risk of vasectomy causing cancer?

 Although prostate cancer and testicular cancer can occur in men who have had a vasectomy, research suggests that vasectomy does not increase your risk of cancer.

 Can I use IVF to father a child?

 If you have a vasectomy, and then decide later that you want a child, there may be the option of doing so by IVF (in vitro fertilisation).
 To do this, a surgeon would retrieve sperm from your testicles and use this to fertilise your partner’s egg.
 However IVF: